dielac/quizapp/README.md

 - **src:** main react folder
   - **pages:** holds the homepage,questions, and results
-  - **components:** basically the question form
+  - **components:** the question form
   - **App.jsx:** main react file where everything connects
   - **main.jsx:** file that starts react app

 ## Connect
- If you want to connect you can message me on GitHub or email me at suziecamaj@yahoo.com!!
+ If you want to connect and have any questions you can message me on GitHub or email me at suziecamaj@yahoo.com!!
 Thank you!